IDPF/epubtestweb/README.md

 Installing the website
 ----------------
-Requirements: Python 2.7, Django 1.5 or 1.6, lxml, pyyaml
+Requirements: Python 3, Django 1.8

 These are good instructions for getting it running on AWS: http://pragmaticstartup.wordpress.com/2011/04/02/non-techie-guide-to-setting-up-django-apache-mysql-on-amazon-ec2/